Registers have various characteristics.

 This macro is optional.
 If not specified, it defaults to the value

-This hook should return true if regno is partly call-saved and partly call-clobbered, and if a value of mode mode would be partly clobbered by a call.
+This hook should return true if regno is partly call-saved and partly call-clobbered, and if a value of mode mode would be partly clobbered by call instruction insn.
+If insn is NULL then it should return true if any call could partly clobber the register.
 For example, if the low 32 bits of regno are preserved across a call but higher bits are clobbered, this hook should return true for a 64-bit mode but false for a 32-bit mode.